Pennsylvania Court Records

 Is an Annulment Cheaper Than Divorce In Pennsylvania?

-Every county has different fees for filing for annulment or divorce in Pennsylvania.
+Every county in Pennsylvania has different fees for filing for annulment or divorce.
 For divorce, costs differ if a minor is involved.
-In Pennsylvania, civil annulment costs between $500-$5000 depending on if one or both parties agree to the annulment.
+In Pennsylvania, civil annulment costs between $500 and $5000, depending on whether one or both parties agree to the annulment.
 For ecclesiastical annulment, it costs between $200 and $1000.
 The cost of a divorce varies depending on the category it falls under and other factors such as county, complexity, and assets.
-Annulment is preferable to divorce considering finances because annulments are less complicated and typically do not require the services of a lawyer.
-Lawyer fees are costly and even rise more when it comes to complex divorce cases, and the various court filing fees.
+Annulment may be preferable to divorce in some financial situations, as it can be less complicated and typically do not require the services of a lawyer.
+Lawyer fees may be even more expensive regarding complex divorce cases and court filing fees.

 What is an Uncontested Divorce in Pennsylvania?

 In Pennsylvania, divorce cases can be divided into contested and uncontested.
-An uncontested divorce is also known as mutual consent divorce, which is an easy, straightforward process because both parties agree on all main issues concerning the marriage dissolution.
-The issues include but are not limited to matters of child support, child custody, and alimony.
-One of the parties must have stayed in Pennsylvania for a minimum of 6 months before filing an uncontested divorce request.
+An uncontested divorce is also known as a mutual consent divorce, which is an easy, straightforward process because both parties agree on all main issues concerning the marriage dissolution.
+The problems include, but are not limited to, child support, custody, and alimony.
+One of the parties must have stayed in Pennsylvania for at least 6 months before filing an uncontested divorce request.
 According to the divorce law in Pennsylvania, both parties must agree that the marriage is irretrievably broken and wait for 90 days before filing the divorce paperwork.
-Mutual consent divorce is a fast process compared to a contested divorce.
-It takes three to four months for completion rather than six to two years in a traditional divorce.
+Mutual consent divorce is generally a faster process than contested divorce, often taking around three to four months to complete, rather than two to six years in a traditional divorce.

 - The name of the person involved in the record, unless said person is a juvenile